runrig-coop/the-runrig-plan/posts/hedgerows.md

 title: Hedgerows in the Sky
 subtitle: Concerning knowledge enclosures and how they may be truly leveled
 author: Jamie Gaehring
+description: In this essay I explore the role of the commons in today's food &
+    data sovereignty movements.
+I try to explain why the full potential of the commons was seemingly overlooked or studiously ignored by earlier North American movements around sustainable agriculture, local food, free culture, and open source technology.
 ---

 When I tell people I make open source software for farmers, I'll occasionally